- Search The Registry

 Benefit concerts were held for his legal defense.
 Carter was freed in November 1985 when his convictions were set aside after years of appeals and public advocacy.
 Carter’s murder convictions abruptly ended the boxing career of a former petty criminal who became an undersized middleweight contender largely on ferocity and punching power.
 Several books and a 1999 film starring Denzel Washington, who received an Academy Award nomination for playing the boxer-turned-prisoner.
-Washington working closely alongside Carter to capture the boxer’s transformation and redemption.
+Washington worked closely alongside Carter to capture the boxer’s transformation and redemption.
 Washington won a Golden Globe for the role.

 But the makers of “The Hurricane” were widely criticized for factual inaccuracies and glossing over other parts of Carter’s story, including his criminal past and a reputation for a violent temper.
 The boxer, Giardello, sued the film’s producers for its depiction of a racist fix in his victory over Carter, who acknowledged Giardello deserved the win.
 “I wouldn’t give up,” Carter said in an interview on PBS in 2011.
 “No matter that, they sentenced me to three life terms in prison.
 I wouldn’t give up.
 Just because a jury of 12 misinformed people . . . found me guilty did not make me guilty.
 And because I was not guilty, I refused to act like a guilty person.”

 After his release, Carter moved to Toronto, where he served as the executive director of the Association in Defense of the Wrongly Convicted from 1993 to 2005.
 He received two honorary doctorates for his work.
 Carter’s weight and activity dwindled during his final months, but he still advocated for prisoners he believed to be wrongfully convicted.
-Carter wrote an opinion essay for the New York Daily News in February, arguing for the release of David McCallum, convicted of kidnapping and murder in 1985.
-Rubin “Hurricane” Carter died on April 20, 2014, in Toronto, he was 76.
-John Artis, a longtime friend, and caregiver said Carter died in his sleep.
+In February, Carter wrote an opinion essay for the New York Daily News, arguing for the release of David McCallum, convicted of kidnapping and murder in 1985.
+Rubin “Hurricane” Carter died on April 20, 2014, in Toronto; he was 76.
+John Artis, a longtime friend, and caregiver, said Carter died in his sleep.
 Carter had been stricken with prostate cancer in Toronto, the New Jersey native’s adopted home.